You might feel a bit desperate because your product is not selling as well as you predicted.

-We are in a constant hurry, children to pick up from school, work to finish, dinners to prepare, Instagram stories to watch… In short, life keeps us all very busy.
+We are in a constant hurry, we’ve got children to pick up from school, work to finish, dinners to prepare, Instagram stories to watch… In short, life keeps us all very busy.

-So you ad or organic post on social media is not going to get our attention unless it does one of these things:
+So your ad or organic post isn’t going to get people’s attention unless it does one of these things:

 - Awakes our curiosity

 - Promises to improve our lives in a way we consider important

 - Solves a problem we are suffering from